Analysis | These Are the Gun Measures Advancing in US Congress

-A bipartisan group of US senators has proposed new rules on guns that would break a decades-long legislative stalemate on the issue.
-Backed by President Joe Biden, the package of initiatives was inspired most recently by massacres at a Texas elementary school and a Buffalo, New York, grocery store.
-Here are the initiatives in the deal under consideration in Congress, plus a status report on other gun-related issues gaining momentum:
+New rules on guns are headed to President Joe Biden’s desk, after the US Congress passed legislation breaking a decades-long legislative stalemate on the issue.
+The package of initiatives was inspired most recently by massacres at a Texas elementary school and a Buffalo, New York, grocery store.
+Here are the initiatives in the bill, which the president said he will sign, plus a status report on a few other gun-related issues.

 Encourage ‘Red Flag’ Laws

 Nineteen states and the District of Columbia already have these laws, which empower family members or police officers to ask a court to temporarily block people exhibiting violent behavior from owning firearms.
-The Senate legislation wouldn’t mandate these laws, but it would create a grant program that would be used to encourage more states to adopt them.
+The legislation will not mandate these laws, but it will create a grant program that would be used to encourage more states to adopt them.

 Expand Background Checks ...